 Our route will take us from Assumption Seminary to Our Lady of the Lake University.

 Shuttles will be available AFTER the event to take people back to Assumption Seminary for those who are interested.
-At the finish line, we will have a praise and worship band, food truck, free water, and fruit for hydration, plus resources and information on how to promote the Culture of Vocations in your own life.
+At the finish line, we will have a praise and worship band, food truck, and free water and fruit for hydration, plus resources and information on how to promote the Culture of Vocations in your own life.
 Join us after the race for an awards ceremony and remarks from Archbishop Gustavo.

 All participants must bring a signed waiver form with them.
 You can find one HERE if you would like to print it, fill it out, sign it, and bring it with you.
 Parking locations will be sent to you in a confirmation email after you finish your registration.